The Road to Fully Autonomous Vehicles

-As there is no possibility of human error or distraction, it’s likely there will be less accidents and reduced fatalities on the road, the biggest pro of all.
+As there is no possibility of human error or distraction, it’s likely there will be less accidents and reduced fatalities on the road, which many experts are describing as the biggest pro of self-driving cars.

 Driverless cars will allow for disabled and those less mobile to get around easier and comfortably.
 Driverless cars mean more freedom and less dependence on other people or forms of transport.

 Late for that date or important business meeting?
-No worries, you self-driving car could drop you off at your destination and park itself, whilst you get a move on.
+No worries, your self-driving car could drop you off at your destination and park itself, whilst you get a move on.